cda-tum/mqt-predictor/docs/Usage.rst

 Third, after the reinforcement learning models that are used for the respective compilations are trained, the supervised machine learning model to predict the device selection must be trained.
-This is done by first creating the necessary training data (which must be provided as qasm files that are stored in `mqt/predictor/ml/training_data/training_circuits <https://github.com/cda-tum/mqt-predictor/tree/main/src/mqt/predictor/ml/training_data/training_circuits>`_) and then running the following command:
+This is done by first creating the necessary training data (based on the training data in the form of quantum circuits provided as qasm files in
+`mqt/predictor/ml/training_data/training_circuits <https://github.com/cda-tum/mqt-predictor/tree/main/src/mqt/predictor/ml/training_data/training_circuits>`_) and then running the following command:

 .. code-block:: python